jaajakaiye/shecodes-plus-example/README.md

 Learning the basic of coding.

-If interested look at shecodes.io
+If interested check out shecodes.io